scidam/mpseudo/README.md

 ## Example
-The pseudospectrum of the gallery(5) MatLab matrix looks like this (up to 100-digits precision used for a matrix resolvent computation):
+The pseudospectrum of the gallery(5) MatLab matrix looks like this (up to 100-digits of accuracy used for a matrix resolvent computation):

 ![Pseudospectrum of gallery(5) MatLab matrix](gal5pseudo.png)